giganteous/pdns/pdns/dnsdistdist/docs/advanced/acl.rst

 Modifying the ACL
 -----------------

-ACLs can be modfied at runtime from the :doc:`console`.
+ACLs can be modfied at runtime from the :ref:`Console`.
 To inspect the currently active :term:`ACL`, run :func:`showACL`.

 To add a new network range to the existing ACL, use :func:`addACL`: